 - Processed PDF: refers to the PDF or TIF after every prior action.
 For example, if you've applied a Scale Page(s) action before exporting to a folder, it will export the scaled PDF.

-- Processed TIF: refers to the TIF version of an imported PDF or PDF attachment converted to TIF with a Convert to Format action.
+- Processed TIF: refers to the TIF version of an imported PDF or PDF attachment converted to TIF with a Convert to Multipage TIF action.

-NOTE: if you want to separate an imported multipage TIF file and export the separated TIF files, you need to add a Convert to Format - Multipage Tif action before exporting.
+NOTE: if you want to separate an imported multipage TIF file and export the separated TIF files, you need to add a Convert to Multipage TIF action before exporting.
 In the export action, select "Processed TIF" as the File Source.